 - You will be exceptionally well prepared for a successful career as a lawyer, either in a law practice or in academics.

 - You will have established a sound network of motivated peers and professionals.

-- You will have partially designed your own master’s programme and, therefore, will have contributed to aspects of your personal and professional development that you think are important.
+- You will have partially co-designed your own study programme and, therefore, will have contributed to aspects of your personal and professional development that you think are important.

 ‘You will hit the ground running!’
 At the beginning of my LLM, this sentence was used to convince me to join Utrecht Law School’s Honours Programme.
 And, although it might seem somewhat cliché, nothing is more true.
 Because of this great opportunity, I had the chance to develop several essential skills during a year filled with learning experiences, skills-trainings, client work and more.
 The Honours Programme challenged me to step out of my comfort zone, taught me skills which are essential for a successful career and showed me how to look at the law from perspectives I had not yet discovered.
 What made the programme an even better experience was the fact that I was able to enjoy everything with a group of highly motivated fellow students and supervisors.
 The Utrecht Law School Honours Programme was a great addition to my regular curriculum and it most definitely made me ‘hit the ground running’!